 - Ability to communicate effectively verbally and in writing.

 - Ability to establish and maintain effective working relationships with other employees and with private and public agency personnel.

 - The ability to work as part of a clinical treatment team is essential.

 - Master’s level in Human Services, licensed eligible.
 Licensure preferred.

 - AED Training

-Work Equipment: Telephone, PC, pager, AED, misc. household appliances (i.e. washer/dryer, stove, dishwasher)
+Work Equipment: Telephone, PC, pager, TDD, AED, misc. household appliances (i.e. washer/dryer, stove, dishwasher)